SkalyIO/Freighter/Library/FRPC_README.md

 # Freighter Private Channels

-FRPC is a extension to Freighter that allows users to set up a fixed, public "channel address" along with a private key.
+FRPC is an extension to Freighter that allows users to set up a fixed, public "channel address" along with a private key.

 Anyone who "dials" this public address, will be able to talk to the owner of the private key in a new Freighter channel.